parroty/excoveralls/README.md

 }
 ```

+Path should contain a string that can be compiled to Elixir regex, you can test them running `Regex.compile("your_path")` in your `iex` shell.

 Note that this doesn't work directly in an umbrella project.
 If you need to exclude files within an app, you should create a separate `coveralls.json` at the root of the app's folder and add a `skip_files` key to _that_ file.
 Paths should be relative to that file, not the umbrella project.

 #### Terminal Report Output